List of Fast & Furious characters: Hector

 Hector is a former street racer and organizer.
 He is a friend to both Dominic and Brian.
-In the first movie, Hector organizes and attends the original race in which Dominic and Brian participate, which is later interrupted by the police; he has a last name, but claims he "can't pronounce it".
+In The Fast and the Furious, Hector organizes and attends the original race in which Dominic and Brian participate, which is later interrupted by the police; he has a last name, but claims he "can't pronounce it".
 Brian begins investigating Hector and Tran's activities and is convinced that Tran is behind the hijackings, believing his suspicions are founded when he discovers an unusual purchase made by Hector in The Racer's Edge (the parts shop where Brian works).
 Hector later throws a party at El Gato Negro, but his whereabouts after this party are unknown.
 Hector returns in Furious 7, where he takes an accidental punch from Letty at the Race Wars after she has a traumatic flashback when the girl fans from the race wars pick on her, but Hector is not angry; Dominic jokes that he "never could take a punch".
 Hector is portrayed by Noel Gugliemi.